function61/turbobob/docs/using-bob-in-your-project/README.md

 ----------------------------------------------

 To enter the container, all you have to do is run `$ bob dev`.
-You can identify you're inside your container, when your prompt looks like this:
+You can identify you're inside a container, when your prompt looks like this:

 ```
 root@64cd792a5d0e:/workspace#